ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Functionality.md

 - Items are presented in an user-sortable list.
 - Collections can link to other Collections.
 - Collections can be presented in different ways e.g. list, gallery.
+- A Collection can choose _one_ item to provide "representive media" for the collection e.g. image, video

+Collections should adopt or adapt [Sufia's](https://github.com/projecthydra/sufia) notion of a Collection.

 ## API Design
 Hypothesis: it would be cleaner to build a rich API in Curate that supports the development of client applications than to make many applications that talk to the same Fedora and Solr instances directly.